stefanoborini/stefanoborini.github.io/_posts/2019-10-03-building-my-own-keyboard-part-5.md

 ![error](https://raw.githubusercontent.com/stefanoborini/keymine/master/pics/20191012_200613.jpg)

 As you can see, there are occasional 0xFF (255) that are sent for no reason.
+Additionally, sometimes there is an array that is all zeros 0x00.
+This is also not possible according to the protocol.
 In order to debug the problem, first I wanted to see if that false data was actually in transit, hence the logical analyser.
 It turns out that they do indeed go through the wire